-We thank Gus Kmetz for outstanding research assistance.
-The views in this paper are solely the responsibility of the authors and should not be interpreted as reflecting the views of the BIS, the Federal Reserve Bank of San Francisco, the Federal Reserve System, or Sveriges Riksbank.
+We are grateful to the editor and two anonymous referees for their very helpful and constructive comments.
+Furthermore, we thank participants at the 36th Australasian Finance and Banking Conference for helpful comments, including our discussant Junxuan Wang.
+Finally, we thank Gus Kmetz for outstanding research assistance.
+The views in this paper are solely the responsibility of the authors and should not be interpreted as reflecting the views of the Federal Reserve Bank of San Francisco, the Federal Reserve System, or Sveriges Riksbank.